bronsonnh/Bronson_Unsupervised_Learning/Proposal_Bronson_Unsupervised.md

 ## Tools:

-For these analyses, I plan to use python including various libraries including Pandas, NumPy, Scikit-learn, NLTK, spaCy, matplotlib, and seaborn.
+For these analyses, I plan to use python including various libraries including Pandas, NumPy, Scikit-learn, NLTK, spaCy, Matplotlib, and Seaborn.
 I may include additional libraries or tools depending on the outcomes of initial exploration and analysis.

 ## MVP Goal: